 Sourcing Problems Trace Back to LinkedIn

-The problems that cause sourcing teams to break are primarily problems that can be traced back to LinkedIn Member Profiles.
+The problems that cause sourcing teams to break are primarily traceable to LinkedIn Member Profiles.
 To do effective sourcing, you must know the division, department, and team of the member — where a LinkedIn member sits in a company.
 But LinkedIn data is not structured to tell you that.
-LinkedIn doesn’t tell you who the boss is or the boss’s boss is on up to the CEO.
+LinkedIn doesn’t tell you who the boss is or the boss’s boss is, up to the CEO.
 LinkedIn doesn’t give you insight into whether you are targeting the right person and, if that person is right, whether there are more people just like him on the same team.
 You have no idea how many ideal candidates there are at the company because you cannot see how the company is structured.
 And so, inevitably, you miss people.

 How to Approach Candidate Research